sizezero/hanoi/doc/emulators.md

 $
 ```

-This has a c compiler that make work but since the terminal is all caps and appears to be incapable of entering symbols such as curly braces, I have no idea how I would be able to program in C on this machine.
+This has a C compiler that might work but since the terminal is all caps and appears to be incapable of entering symbols such as curly braces, I have no idea how I would be able to program in C on this machine.
 I bet the problem is somehow reconfiguring the terminal.

 ## SIMH